0xayot/davids_sling/README.md

 # David's Sling (WIP)

-A small and simple trading bot.
+A small and simple trading bot leveraging Telegram as an interface.
+The bot is designed to watch the block chain for new launches and inform the trader of high liquidity launches.

 Go to t.me/DavidsSlingBot to begin.